ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 Then, we can ask historically how a situation has evolved and how it will play out in the future.

+So, the first step in any similar situation is to ask 'who'.
+Who are the parties in this situation?
+Remember, the denser/more nodes there are in your situation, the better your understanding.
+Then, you ask 'what'.
+What are they doing and why are they doing it?
+Then you try to piece together more information that a node or party has, to emulate their perspective and context.
+Then you have some clue as to why they did what.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.